shawnhankim/cori-nginx/oidc/use-case/01-google-sso/README.md

-# Enabling OpenID Connect for Sample Web Application (Google-based SSO)
+# Enabling OpenID Connect for Google-based SSO Application

 ## References
 - Authenticating Users to Existing Applications with OpenID Connect and NGINX Plus